 The machine to be used as the managing machine must be setup as an HTTP Server.
 This can be done by installing and configuring the HTTP Server of your choice.
-The IBM HTTP Server is available on AIX 5.1 Expansion Pack.
+The IBM HTTP Server is available on the AIX 5.2 Expansion Pack.
 Use the /usr/websm/bin/configassist command to automatically configure the HTTP Server.

-The following table identifies the requirements for using Web-based System Manager in applet mode with various browsers:
+Requirements for using Web-based System Manager in applet mode with Internet Explorer are as follows: